 HR areas in which automation is possible are extremely extensive and most often result from the organization and the scope of responsibility of the department within a given company.
 Below are four examples where the introduction of appropriate tools can certainly improve the operation of the entire company.

 Automation can spare HR departments many typical administrative tasks.
-Artificial intelligence is developing rapidly in this area and supports recruitment on many levels – from acquiring candidates (thanks to the analysis of activity on social networks and contact with job-seekers), analysis of their CVs (verification of whether profiles meet the criteria), the use of chat-bots (answering typical questions of candidates around the clock), to digitized recruitment interviews (based on video images and the analysis of facial expressions).
+Artificial intelligence, in conjunction with top-tier talent recruitment software, is developing rapidly in this area and supports recruitment on many levels – from acquiring candidates (thanks to the analysis of activity on social networks and contact with job-seekers), analysis of their CVs (verification of whether profiles meet the criteria), the use of chat-bots (answering typical questions of candidates around the clock), to digitized recruitment interviews (based on video images and the analysis of facial expressions).

 Although for some companies it sounds like science fiction (especially analyzing candidate behavior during a job interview using AI), some automated solutions are not only achievable but actually necessary.
 An essential recruitment tool is ATS (Applicant Tracking System), which helps to manage candidate applications.
 Many such systems are equipped with automated messages, the ability to select the appropriate date by the candidate, collective activities (i.e. managing groups of candidates), or even artificial intelligence modules that allow HR departments to conduct a search of the candidate market or the aforementioned CV analysis.